 All the tips and recipes you need for the perfect barbecue.

-Look what's gone and happened: while we were busy down here on earth talking about what kind of fried chicken sandwich is ok or not-ok to eat, science has gone and put a frickin' robot on Mars, which just goes to show what can happen when there's more agreeing going on and less disagreeing.
+Look what's gone and happened: While we were busy down here on earth, talking about what kind of fried chicken sandwich is okay or not okay to eat, science has gone and put a frickin' robot on Mars, which just goes to show what can happen when there's more agreeing going on and less disagreeing.
 Go science!